rowanmanning/express-coffee-template/README.md

 your application's dependencies.
 From within the top-level directory of the application, run `npm install -d`.

-Now you can run your application with `coffee server.coffee`.
+Now you can run your application with
-Personally, I get annoyed with having to restart node all the time, so I use [nodemon][nodemon] (`npm install -g nodemon` then you can use `nodemon server.coffee`) to restart the server every time a file is updated.
+`coffee server/bootstrap.coffee`.
+Personally, I get annoyed with having to restart node all the time, so I use [nodemon][nodemon] (`npm install -g nodemon` then you can use
+`nodemon server/bootstrap.coffee`) to restart the server every time a file is updated.